Law-Abiding-Troller/SeaglideSpeedAddon/README.md

 # SeaglideSpeedAddon
 A Speed addon mod for Literal Seaglide Upgrades.
-More info in the ReadMe
+## Do Not Attempt installation.
+Currently broken.